 On the land, winter offers some great opportunities for raptor sightings.
 Bald Eagles are especially common as they feed on the salmon spawning all over BC.
 Farmlands and fields are great places to camp out for short-eared Owls who will patrol the area.
 They are a fascinating species because unlike most owls who are nocturnal hunters, you can see short-eared owls active and hunting during the day, which is much easier to enjoy!
 Northern Harriers also patrol farms and marshlands.
 Look for a hawk-like bird with a face that looks disc-like like an owl.
 These raptors will hover in place before diving down at their prey.

 And for more common sights around your backyard or local parks, sparrows around this time of the year liven up Bird Trails all across the province.
 Fox Sparrows can often be seen foraging on the ground at the side of a trail and Golden Crowned Sparrows are all over the place, with their song a winter soundtrack staple.
-An amazing sight for this time of year is the Northern Shrike, a small winter visitor that is actually a predatory songbird.

 Now, we’re off to enjoy the crisp air of British Columbia’s beautiful winter and hopefully check off a couple birds from our BC winter bird list.